 There are many different kinds of algae extract, and La Mer’s algae extract is what makes this cream so sought-after.
 While algae extract has been effectively used to thicken and moisturize skincare products, it can also offer anti-aging benefits.
 La Mer claims that their secretive formula is a cell-renewing elixir that calms redness and irritation.

 The cream also contains LaMer’s proprietary Lime Tea, which is said to offer antioxidant benefits.
-Antioxidants protect the skin from free radical damage incurred from UV exposure and protect skin from other environmental stressors.
+Antioxidants protect the skin from free radical damage incurred from UV exposure and other environmental stressors.

 Other notable active ingredients in Creme de la Mer include: